 Given the risk for trauma and substance abuse among firefighters, those in this line of work may be in need of addiction treatment.
 Unfortunately, stigma may deter them from reaching out for treatment.
 In fact, a 2021 report in the journal Psychology found that firefighters have a negative view of seeking treatment, as they are fearful of how others might perceive them.
 Some firefighters in this study indicated that they did not want to be seen as weak.

 Firefighters who struggle with addiction need quality treatment that is sensitive to their needs.
 At iRecoveryUSA, we offer addiction treatment entirely online through our telehealth portal, so firefighters can receive treatment from the comfort of home at times that meet their schedule.
-If you or a firefighter in your life is struggling with substance abuse as a result of job-related trauma, visit our website to learn how we can help.
+If you or a firefighter in your life is struggling with substance abuse as a result of job-related trauma, contact iRecoveryUSA to learn more about treatment options.